haileytapia/portfolio/Software.md

 I created the following content to help end users navigate and understand complex products, software, and systems.
 {: .fs-6 : .fw-300 }

-See the table of contents below for samples of my software documentation.
+Select an item from the table of contents below to access the documentation sample.